Tips for Saving Time in ArcGIS

 We’ve picked up quite a few ArcMap tips and tricks over the years.
-These quick ArcMap tips and tricks have been whittled down to only the best.
+We’ve whittled them down to only the best.

 1 Save your MXD and edits often

 Over the years they’ve gotten a bad reputation for crashing.
-This is why we have saving your work as rule #1.
+This is why we saving your work (and saving it often) is rule #1.

+Because in the long run, it pays off.
 Not only your MXD, but save your edits when digitizing.
-The frustration of losing edits might make you want to throw your computer out the window.
+When you lose your edits, you might want to throw your computer out the window.
 The damage is not as bad if you’ve saved your work.

 2 Use Definition Queries